klvoje/evoTS/cran-comments.md

 WinBuilder R-devel (unstable) (2022-02-23 r81801 ucrt)

 ## R CMD check results
-0 errors ✓ | 0 warnings ✓ | 0 notes ✓
+0 errors v | 0 warnings v | 0 notes v

 This is a new submission